Nonparametric estimation for interacting particle systems : McKean-Vlasov models: Probabilistic tools: a concentration inequality

 \subsubsection{Preparation}

-The notation $A_N \lesssim B_N$ means the existence of $C>0$ (possibly depending on $\mathfrak b$ and $\tau$ but not $N$) such that $A_N \leq CB_N$ for every $N \geq 1$.
-The following classical moment estimate will be needed \begin{lem} In the setting of Theorem \ref{thm: concentration}, for every $p\geq 1$, we have
+Recall that the notation $A_N \lesssim B_N$: it means the existence of $C>0$ possibly depending on $\mathfrak b$ and also $\tau$ in this part of the paper, but not $N$, such that $A_N \leq CB_N$ for every $N \geq 1$.
+The following classical moment estimate will be needed. \begin{lem} In the setting of Theorem \ref{thm: concentration}, for every $p\geq 1$, we have

 for some $C_2>0$ that depends on $\mathfrak b$ only. \end{lem} In particular, the $X_t^i$ are sub-Gaussian under $\overline{\mathbb P}^N$ and satisfy

 The proof is classical (see {\it e.g.} estimates of this type in M\'el\'eard \cite{meleard1996asymptotic} or Sznitman \cite{Sznitman2}) and postponed to Appendix \ref{proof lem exp}.